All Episodes

 And you probably couldn't believe I was talking about it.

-So when I tell you in the audience why I'm doing it, low information outreach, that is so that you will understand why.
+So when I tell you in the audience why I'm doing it, low information outreach, that is so that you will understand why, so that you will not worry the program is becoming TMZ.

-At the same time, the targets of that don't know that they're the targets because low information voters do not realize that they are.
+At the same time, the targets of that don't know that they're the targets because low information voters do not realize that they are, because nobody admits it, or very few do.

-You that is such a brilliant question of yours.
+That is such a brilliant question of yours.

-That's a great open line Friday question.
+That's a great Open Line Friday question.

 Thank you.